How the DeliverySafe Lockable Package Box was Born

 Once prototypes were developed, each founder placed one on his front porch to give it a trial run.
 Though it solved each of their specific problems, they quickly found out it was the peace of mind it gave each of them that was the biggest “win” that came with using a delivery lock box.
 There was no more worrying about the weather, about thieves, or about getting home to save the groceries and no more sitting at home waiting for deliveries instead of going to the park with the kids or taking a bike ride.

 Lots of entrepreneurs set out to achieve a goal, and many of them do that.
 But, it's the products that accomplish their purpose and go beyond by changing how people go about their daily routines in ways that money cannot buy that truly transform the way we live.
-And, with the DeliverySafe, four friends did just that.
+And, with the DeliverySafe, three friends did just that.

 Meet the Founders